davettt/list-manager/README.md

 ## Support & Issues

-Found a bug or have a suggestion?
-Please report it via [GitHub Issues](https://github.com/yourusername/list-manager/issues).
+Found a bug?
+You're welcome to report it via GitHub Issues, but please understand:

-**Note:** This is a personal project maintained for simplicity and low overhead.
-While issue reports are welcome, pull requests and feature requests may not be actively reviewed.
-Feel free to fork and customize for your own needs!
+**This is a personal project.** I maintain it for my own use and don't accept:
+- Pull requests (I won't review them)
+- Feature requests (won't be implemented)
+- Contributions (the project stays as-is)

+**What you can do:**
+- 🐛 Report bugs (with the understanding they may not be fixed)
+- 🔀 Fork the repository and customize it yourself
+- 📝 Suggest improvements in issues (I may not respond, but you're welcome to try)

+The best approach: Fork it, make it yours, and maintain your own version!

 ## License